jpcabral-tip/jpcabral-tip.github.io/_posts/2021-01-11-hands-on-act-3.markdown

 image:  hands-on-act-3-banner.png
 tags:   [Prelim, Hands-on Activity]
 ---
 The following activity presents the use of Ansible as an automation tool via the execution of Adhoc commands.
-Usage of the basic Ansible modules such as the 'shell' and 'copy' module is also included.
+Usage of basic Ansible modules such as the 'shell' and 'copy' modules are also included.

 ***